lindenbergresearch/TrenchBroom/app/resources/documentation/manual/index.md

 ### Entity Link Visualization

 Entity Links are rendered as lines in the 3D and 2D viewports.
-TrenchBroom provides you with for modes for entity link visualization.
+TrenchBroom provides you with four modes for entity link visualization.
 You can switch between these modes in the dropdown menu that is displayed when you click on the "View" button at the right of the info bar.
 The following table explains the four different modes.

 Mode                   Description
 ----                   -----------